ArchiDAO/ArchiDAONFT/README.md

 # Skills Classification for MetaDATA
-**MVP** [break these down to structs for onchain, and some in include in metadata for off-chain / metadata is probably better]
+**MVP** [break these down to structs for on-chain, and some included in metadata for off-chain / metadata is probably better]
 - Current
   - Core
     - [develop here those that are key for ArchiDAO]